jump-dev/jump-dev.github.io/_posts/2024-09-19-open-energy-models.md

 talks at JuMP-dev 2024, but, based on the [community feedback during the writing of this post](https://github.com/jump-dev/jump-dev.github.io/pull/156), I extended the scope to talks about energy system modeling in previous years as well.

+Edit: I've since extended this blog post to include energy-related talks from the 2025 and 2026 workshops.

 ## Summary